Gummy Vitamin Potency

 Heat History Beats Peak Temperature

 Two batches can hit the same cook temperature and still show different potency retention because they experienced different time-at-temperature exposure.
-Small differences in hold time, shear, vacuum steps, depositor temperature, or cooling profile can add up.
+Small differences in hold time, shear, vacuum steps, depositor temperature, or cooling profile add up.

 • Hold times at elevated temperatures